-SORILUX indicated for plaque psoriasis of scalp and body in patients 18 years or older; Calcipotriene Topical Solution, 0.005% (Scalp Solution) is indicated for the treatment of chronic, moderately severe psoriasis of the scalp.
+Sorilux indicated for plaque psoriasis of scalp and body in patients 12 years or older; calcipotriene Topical Solution, 0.005% (Scalp Solution) is indicated for the treatment of chronic, moderately severe psoriasis of the scalp.
 Mild to moderate plaque psoriasis in adults 18 years and older.

-†TAZORAC 0.1% cream and gel
+†Tazorac 0.1% cream and gel.

-†TACLONEX suspension indicated for plaque psoriasis of the scalp and body in patients 18 years and older.
-Additionally, the suspension is indicated for plaque psoriasis of the scalp in patients ages 12 to 17 years.
+[‡]Taclonex suspension indicated for plaque psoriasis of the scalp and body in patients 12 years and older.

+Indicated for plaque psoriasis in patients 12 years of age and older.